Vasi012/PP5-Predictive-Analysis/README.md

 ![For Sale](/static/images/frsale.png "Price Predictor")
 <img align="right" width="225" height="100" src="https://learningpeople.imgix.net/https%3A%2F%2Fadmin.learningpeople.com%2Fwp-content%2Fuploads%2F2019%2F01%2Fcode-institute.png?ixlib=gatsbyFP&fit=crop&auto=compress%2Cformat&w=320&h=141&s=3becdd2d48871285d91458e006867cb4" alt="code institute logo">

+---

+# House Pricing (PP5)

+This project has been made as part of the 5 milestone projects within the Full Stack Developer course provided by Code Institute.
+This project will be the last one within this course, and represents the Predictive Analytics path that i have chosen.
+Therefore, the initial idea for this project was 'working with data'.

+In this project you will be taken step by step withing everything that is happening from data cleaning to feature engineering, as the content has been personalised in a specific way, making you feeling welcomed, and helping by offering a great understanding of each individual step and what I did and how I did.

+At any point, if you get confused, please refer back to the readme file as you will find a lot of important information that has been used within the project.

+<-mokup image>

-# Dataset Content
+## Dataset Content

-- The dataset is sourced from Kaggle.
+- The dataset is sourced from [Kaggle.](https://www.kaggle.com/)

+***What is Kaggle?***

+- *Kaggle is an online community platform for data scientists and machine learning enthusiasts.*
+- *Kaggle allows users to collaborate with other users, find and publish datasets, use GPU integrated notebooks, and compete with other data scientists to solve data science challenges.*

-- I have created a fictional user story.
-However, the predictive analytics done, could be applied in a real project within the workplace.
+Within this project, I have created a fictional user story.
+However, the predictive analytics done, could be applied in a real project within the workplace or if you live in Ames.

-- The dataset that I have found on Kaggle is under the Code institute account, therefore, I have decided to trust this dataset and use it within my project.
+- As mentioned above, the dataset I found on Kaggle, is under the Code institute account.
+Therefore, I have decided to trust this dataset and use it within my project.

-This document has 1.461 rows and represents housing records from a city called Ames located within the region of Iowa, US.
+This document contains 1.460 *(1.461 including the name of each variable)* rows and represents housing records from a city called Ames located within the region of Iowa, US.

 - This dataset contains house profiles, such as:
 	- floor areas,